The Church of Jesus Christ of Latter-day Saints in Nigeria

 The Church of Jesus Christ of Latter-day Saints in Nigeria refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Nigeria.
 At year-end 1983, there were 2,255 members in Nigeria.
-In 2019, there were 192,144 members in 722 congregations making it the largest body of LDS Church members in Africa.
+In 2024, there were 250,341 members in 840 congregations making it the largest body of LDS Church members in Africa.

 History

 In the 1950s and 1960s, several thousand native Nigerians became interested in joining the LDS Church, despite the church having no formal presence in the country.
 In November 1962, LeMar Williams was set apart as a mission president in Nigeria.
 However, he was not able to get a visa as an American.
 N. Eldon Tanner, a Canadian, went to Nigeria and began negotiations with the Nigerian government.
 While he was there, he dedicated Nigeria for the preaching of the gospel.
 Ambrose Chukwuo, a Nigerian college student studying in California, read Mormonism and the Negro and sent a letter to a Nigerian newspaper condemning the LDS Church's teachings on blacks.
 The newspaper published Chukwuo's letter and the letters of other students with similar opinions.
 The Nigerian government did not give the LDS Church a permit to proselyte and church president David O. McKay postponed proselyting plans.
 In 1965, Williams obtained a visa to go to Nigeria and began preparing to set up a mission in Nigeria.
 Since black Nigerians couldn't hold the priesthood, Williams was going to baptize those who were ready and set up auxiliary organizations that could function without the priesthood.
 Black Nigerians would be allowed to pass, but not bless the sacrament.
 However, several members of the Quorum of the Twelve Apostles expressed concern about teaching black people and called for the program to be terminated.
 After a unanimous vote, they decided to end the program.
 They contacted Williams and told him to leave Nigeria immediately.
 The Biafran war in 1967 further postponed church work there.

-With the 1978 Revelation on Priesthood, plans were again began to start the church in Nigeria.
+With the 1978 Revelation on Priesthood, plans were again begun to start the church in Nigeria.
 Ted Cannon and his wife, Janath, along with Rendell N. Mabey and his wife, Rachel, were sent to Nigeria, arriving in November 1978, five months after the revelation.
 They based their operations out of Enugu, and the first branch they organized was with Anthony Obinna as president.
 Most of the earliest converts they baptized were in various villages throughout south-eastern Nigeria and had been meeting and seeking church membership for years, if not decades.